 TAP sought to combat this issue head-on.
 TAP gave students the time, environment, and opportunity to discuss the great social and political issues facing the world, nation, and community.
 As a result, students were able to engage in their differences through productive and civil dialogue grounded in the lived experiences of their peers.

-The mission statement of TAP is “creating the mediators of tomorrow to continue the conversations of today.”
+The mission statement of TAP is "Facilitating civil discourse in America's high schools, and creating a new generation of empathic leaders, active listeners, and critical thinkers."
 The goal of our discussions is not to come up with solutions or even to agree.
 It's to provide students with the opportunity to develop the courage to continue having difficult conversations on the issues that matter.
 Through dialogue, TAP is able to create thoughtful, empathetic, and engaged citizens, empowered with the experience and skills necessary to successfully impact our nation's ability to engage in civil discourse.

 77% retention rate